linaro-its/jekyll-build-container/README.md

 If you omit `<tag>`, Docker will default to tagging the container as `latest` which could cause confusion if testing local changes.
 For that reason, Linaro-provided versions of the jekyllsitebuild container will display the Bamboo build reference at the start of the scripts being run, e.g.:

 ```
-Container built by bamboo.linaro.org: CON-JBC-JOB1-43 20190622-1009
+Container built by bamboo.linaro.org: CON-JBC-JOB1-43
 ...
 ```

+The script will now, if it has access to the Internet, check Docker Hub to see if the latest image is being used and warn if it isn't.

 Built containers can also be found on [Docker Hub](https://hub.docker.com/r/linaroits/jekyllsitebuild/tags/) for your convenience.

-### Assumptions
-Since Docker allows host directories to be volume-mounted into the container, this allows the scripts to be simplified because it is *assumed* that the source directory is mounted onto /srv/source and the output directory is mounted onto /srv/output.